ChrisKing340/MathSIMD/README.md

 This code is the foundation of a fully functional DirectX 12 game engine and physics simulator.

 ## Classes
-    Unique identifiers aliased to your liking, produced is for HLSL code style of float3, int4, etc.
-    The following accelerated classes are defined in the namespace King:
+    Accelerated four basic data types for floating point operations on multiple data within the King namespace.
+Three other non-accelerated data type for ints are provided for completeness and historically is where this library had its roots (developer convirnence for multiple data pairs in user interfaces)

     #include "MathSIMD\MathSIMD.h"

-    class FloatPoint2; // SIMD
+    // SIMD
+    class float2;
-    class FloatPoint3; // SIMD
+    class foat3;
-    class FloatPoint4; // SIMD
+    class float4;
-    class Quaternion; // SIMD
+    class Quaternion;

-    class UIntPoint2; // not accelerated
-    class IntPoint2; // not accelerated
-    class IntPoint3; // not accelerated
+    // not accelerated
+    class uint2;
+    class int2;
+    class int3;